Skip to main content

 molivera@berkeley.edu

-A first-generation college graduate and alumnus of the Ronald E. McNair Scholar Program, Megan earned her master’s degree in prevention science and bachelor’s degree in psychology from the University of Oregon.
-There, her master’s research focused on suicidality among college students with a special consideration for intervention outcomes.
+A first-generation college graduate and alumnus of the McNair Scholar Program, Megan holds a master’s degree in prevention science and a bachelor’s degree in psychology from the University of Oregon.
+Her graduate research focused on suicidality among college students, with particular attention to intervention outcomes.

 Lily Eros